linto-ai/whisper-timestamped/README.md

 Word alignment is done on the fly, after each speech segment is decoded.
 In particular, little additional memory is used with respect to the regular use of the model.

+### Note on other approaches

-Note that another relevant approach to recover word-level timestamps consists in using wav2vec models that predict characters, as successfully implemented in [whisperX](https://github.com/m-bain/whisperX).
+Another relevant approach to recover word-level timestamps consists in using wav2vec models that predict characters, as successfully implemented in [whisperX](https://github.com/m-bain/whisperX).
-But these approaches have several drawbacks, which does not have approachs based on cross-attention weights like `whisper_timestamped`:
+But these approaches have several drawbacks, which does not have approaches based on cross-attention weights such as `whisper_timestamped`.
+These drawbacks are:
 * The need to perform twice the inference (once with Whisper, once with wav2vec), which has an impact on the Real Time Factor.
 * The need to handle (at least) an additional neural network, which consumes memory.
 * The need to find one wav2vec model per language to support.